 There are many opportunities to share your talents and expertise.
-We welcome alumni and friends to serve as mentors, class correspondents, reunion chairs, and more.
+We welcome alumni and friends to serve as mentors, connectors, advocates, and more.

 Alumni as Mentors

 Hartwick alumni represent one of the College’s greatest resources: a diverse, global network of talented individuals who “lived Hartwick,” graduated, and went on to pursue their careers.
 By talking with students, providing advice or perspective, asking a thoughtful question, and coaching a student who is dedicated to pursuing a goal aligned with their experience, alumni play a vital role in student success.
 TrueBlue Connect is Hartwick's exclusive online Mentor Network.

 When supporting our students, Alumni Mentoring takes on many forms, both one-to-one and in group settings.